Yehorchenkov/dreamer-website/src/content/news/7th-annual-conference-Kosice.md

 In his talk, Dr. Yehorchenkov introduced the DREAMER project, outlining its mission, objectives, and key strategies aimed at supporting Ukraine's post-war recovery through advanced project management, digital transformation, clean energy initiatives, and sustainable development.

-Special thanks to the conference partners: 2BCognitus, DT IT Solutions Slovakia, IPMA Slovakia, Košice IT Valley, and especially for PMI Slovakia Chapter for providing this excellent platform to discuss innovative solutions and collaborative opportunities.
+Special thanks to the conference partners: 2BCognitus, DT IT Solutions Slovakia, IPMA Slovakia, Ko3ice IT Valley, and especially for PMI Slovakia Chapter for providing this excellent platform to discuss innovative solutions and collaborative opportunities.